keymanapp/keyman/linux/keyman-config/README.md

 Search for a language or keyboard in the search box Select a keyboard from the list
-In 'Downloads for your device' there will be a 'Install keyboard' button for the keyboard for macOS Click it to install the keyboard
+In 'Downloads for your device' there will be a 'Install keyboard' button for the keyboard for macOS Click it to download the keyboard and bring up the `InstallKmpWindow` for more details and to confirm installing.

 Secondary-click gives you a menu including 'Back' to go back a page.

 ### install_kmp.py